victorlei/smop/README.rst

 -------

 SMOP stands for Small Matlab/Octave to Python compiler.
-It is supposed to help those who attempt migration from Matlab to Python.
+It is used to convert Matlab programs to Python.
-Despite the similarities between the two languages, there are enough differences to make manual translation too time consuming.

 SMOP is not a polished product, nor a replacement to Octave and Matlab.
 Taking into account its size (less than 3000 lines), this is